theomthakur/ece-gy-9183-group19/README.md

 # Continues pipeline:ML Pipeline Infrastructure with Kubernetes

 This part sets up  our complete machine learning pipeline on Chameleon Cloud using Kubernetes(only iac part not gpu part).
-It handles everything from setting up servers to deploying models in different environments.
+It handles everything from setting up servers to deploying models in different environments(check this for:https://github.com/theomthakur/ece-gy-9183-group19/tree/main/iac).

 ## What We Built